Dr Allan Gillies

 - The history of the US ‘war on drugs’

-Allan is a research associate at the Global Drug Policy Observatory (GDPO), and the Scottish Centre for Crime and Justice Research (SCCJR).
+Allan is a research associate at the Global Drug Policy Observatory, the Scottish Centre for Crime and Justice Research and the Andean Information Network.